sirouk/chutes-jumpmaster/README.md

 A toolkit for wrapping Docker images and deploying them on [Chutes.ai](https://chutes.ai).

-For full Chutes SDK documentation, see the [Image API Reference](https://chutes.ai/docs/sdk-reference/image).
+For full Chutes SDK documentation, see the [Image API Reference](https://chutes.ai/docs/sdk-reference/image) and [Deploying a Chute](https://github.com/chutesai/chutes?tab=readme-ov-file#-deploying-a-chute).

 ## Overview